caboosecodes/JobPlacementDashboard/CSharpLP.md

 While working with a group of my peers, I participated in a 2 week sprint working on an interactive website for managing content and productions for a theater/acting company.
 The project was built using ASP.NET MVC and Entity Framework and is meant to be a CMS, content management service, for users who are not technically savvy.

-While much of the site was already built, naking sure my additions/changes conformed to the styleguide and didn't interfere with other people's work was a great learning oppotunity.
+While much of the site was already built, making sure my additions/changes conformed to the styleguide and didn't interfere with other people's work was a great learning oppotunity.
 I worked on styling the Navbar and using a code first approach I created a model, Rental Histories, and worked on the
 Create, Edit and Index pages for the model.